Home › Blog › Customer Support vs Customer Success: What’s the Difference?

 What Is Customer Support?

 In the general sense, we all know what customer support means.
 However, the channels and the tools being used to support customers are constantly evolving.
-Right from traditional call centers to AI-powered help desk systems that can be accessed anytime and anywhere, we have surely come a long way.
+Right from traditional call centers to AI-powered customer service systems that can be accessed anytime and anywhere, we have surely come a long way.

 What Is Customer Success?